retroj/digistar-mode/README.md

 ### C-c C-p digistar-play-script

 Play this script in Digistar.
+If region is active, write its contents to a temporary file, and play that script in Digistar.
+The generated LIS file will be shown in a non-selected window, and if a temporary file was created, both the temporary file and its associated LIS file will be automatically deleted.

 ### C-c C-r digistar-time-record-mode